graduway/redis_app_join/README.md

   end
 end
 # => here is my profile https://api.github.com/users/dmitrypol
-{"db":0,"key":"appjoin:Github:210308","ttl":-1,"type":"hash","value":{"name":"Dmitry Polyakovsky","bio":"...","location":"..."}}
+{"db":0,"key":"appjoin:Github:210308","ttl":-1,"type":"hash","value":{"name":"...","bio":"...","location":"..."}}
 ```

-When you delete such records you need `delete_records(records: users, record_class: 'User')`.
+When you delete such records you need to `delete_records(records: profiles, record_class: 'Github')`.

 ### Other config options

-If you do not call 'delete_records` after you are done all data cached in Redis will expire in 1 week.
+If you do not call `delete_records` after you are done all data cached in Redis will expire in 1 week.
 Set `REDIS_APP_JOIN_TTL = 1.day` to modify this behavior.
 Or set `REDIS_APP_JOIN_TTL = -1` to not expire records.

 The gem uses [Redis pipelining](http://redis.io/topics/pipelining) in default batches of 100.
 To change that set `REDIS_APP_JOIN_BATCH = 1000` in your initializer.